 Do you have what it takes to be a Georgetown Chime?

-The next opportunity to audition will be at the start of the Fall 2012 semester.
+The next opportunity to audition will be at the start of the Spring 2016 semester.
 Click here to get more information on becoming a Chime.
-If you have any questions, e-mail our Business Manager, Charlie Plissner.
+If you have any questions, e-mail our Business Manager, Matt Beshke.